Yeabsra-Henok/BTC-Key-Checker/README.md

 Chances of guessing a private key if a billion keys are checked per second: 3.67×10e60 years.

 Chanced of guessing a private key if used a 442 petaFLOPS super computer: 5.797786825×10 −16seconds

+Since finding collision on the SHA256 functions is harder.
+It makes the problem much easier if we followed the secp256k1 elliptic curve